20th July 2021

 In June 2020, we surveyed 701 UK parents of children aged under twelve who had treated head lice, asking them which product they deemed best.

-Best head lice and nit treatments
+Head lice and nit treatments

 Below are the most common treatment methods that parents use for ridding their child of those pesky head lice.